skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

     - Use the search box to add ```S3FullAccess```.
 You do this by searching, clicking on the on the checkbox.
     - After you have added the policy, click on Attach policy button.

 1. By now the notebook instance is ready, open the instance by clicking "Open Jupyter".
-Take moment to browse the folder structures created.

 1. Go to [Lab 1: Introduction to Factorization Machines](MXNet_Deep_Matrix_Factorization.ipynb).
 Take a moment to read the instructions and examine the code before proceeding to the next steps.